napostol/samples/2.XRAW/README.md

-# Samples from a weather app and a to do list app prototypes (Native Javascript).
+# Samples from protoype weather and to do list apps
+# (Native Javascript).